OpenVoiceOS/ovos-buildroot/documentation/building.md

 $ make clean
 $ make rpi4_64
 ```
-Building an image on the above stated devlopment machne takes around 3-4 hours.
+Building an image on the above stated development machine takes around 3-4 hours.
 If you have a higher specification build machine, the building time can be as fast (or slow, depending on your point of view) as ~2 hours.

 When everything goes fine the following images/files will be available within the ./release directory;
 #### OpenVoiceOS_{CONFIG}_{TIMESTAMP}.img